Betti numbers and pseudoeffective cones in 2-Fano varieties: Introduction

 Another problem concerns how the geometry of the cones of pseudoeffective $k$-cycles depends on the positivity of the Chern characters $ch_{s}(X)$.
 Mori\textquoteright{}s Cone Theorem resolves this problem for $k=1$: the positivity of $ch_{1}(X)$ implies the polyhedrality of the cone of pseudoeffective 1-cycles and the extremal rays are spanned by classes of rational curves.
 By Kleiman\textquoteright{}s Theorem, a variety with positive $ch_{1}(X)$ is just a Fano variety, that is with $c_{1}(X)$ ample, but this is not enough, in general, for the polyhedrality of cones of pseudoeffective $k$-cycles for $k>1$: Tschinkel showed a Fano variety where $\Eff 2X$ has infinitely many extremal rays.
 Therefore more positivity is needed in order to obtain polyhedrality of cones of pseudoeffective $k$-cycles for $k>1$.

 In this paper we investigate a possible way of generalizing Mori\textquoteright{}s result: \begin{conjecture} If $X$ is $k$-Fano, then $\Effc kX$ is a polyhedral cone. \end{conjecture} The computing of the fourth Betti number is enough to show the polyhedrality of some of the cones of 2-cycles for a large class of varieties: complete intersections in weighted projective spaces, rational homogeneous varieties and most complete intersections in them, etc. This allows us to test the conjecture for many 2-Fano varieties, and in particular we prove that it holds for del Pezzo and Mukai varieties.
-Using the classification of Araujo-Castravet, we also prove the following. \begin{thm} Let X be a $n$-dimensional 2-Fano variety with $i_{X}\ge n-2$.
-Then \textup{$\Effc 2X$} and \textup{$\Effc 3X$} are polyhedral. \end{thm} Let $X$ be a complete intersection in $G(2,5)$ or $G(2,6)$ with two hyperplanes under the Pl\"{u}cker embedding.
+Using the classification of Araujo-Castravet, we also prove the following. \begin{thm} Let $X$ be a $n$-dimensional 2-Fano variety with $i_{X}\ge n-2$.
+Then \textup{$\Effc 2X$} is polyhedral.
+Also, \textup{$\Effc 3X$} is polyhedral with the possible exception of the complete intersection of type $(2,2)$ in $\P8$.

+In particular, Conjecture \ref{Problem} is true for any $n$-dimensional $k$-Fano variety with $i_{X}\ge n-2$ and $k=2,3$. \end{thm} Let $X$ be a complete intersection in $G(2,5)$ or $G(2,6)$ with two hyperplanes under the Pl\"{u}cker embedding.
 Araujo and Castravet proved that $X$ is not 2-Fano, but questioned if it is weak 2-Fano \cite[Proposition 32 and Questions 39,41]{MR3114934}.
-In \cite[Corollary 5.1]{DeArruda} it is proved that a general such $X$ is not 2-Fano by showing that there exists an effective surface $S$ such that $[i(S)]_{N_{2}}=\sigma_{1,1}^{\vee}$, where $i$ is the inclusion.
+In \cite[Corollary 5.1]{DeArruda} it is proved that a general such $X$ is not 2-Fano by showing that there exists an effective surface $S$ such that $[i(S)]=\sigma_{1,1}^{\vee}$, where $i$ is the inclusion.
 In this circumstance we can prove that all the smooth complete intersections of this type are not weak 2-Fano, and this completes the classification given in \cite[Theorem 3 and 4]{MR3114934}. \begin{thm} Let $Y=G(2,5)$ or $G(2,6)$, let $X$ be a smooth complete intersection of type $(1,1)$ in $Y$ under the Pl\"{u}cker embedding.
 Then $X$ is not weak 2-Fano. \end{thm} These ideas can be improved in three very promising directions: to generalize Tschinkel\textquoteright{}s example to higher dimensions, to prove the conjecture for some Fano 4-folds of index 1, and to use minimal families of rational curves to prove the conjecture for other 2-Fano\textquoteright{}s.